MartinvonBerg/Ext_REST_Media_Lib/readme.txt

     with ftp before.
 The <folder> must not contain other characters than a-z, A-Z, 0-9, _ and -.

 2.4.1 GET-method
     This method gives information about the folder content.
 If existing and not empty the folder content will be provided as array.
+    The array provides now the id's and original-files that are already in the media-library.

 2.4.2 POST-method
     With the POST-method all images from the given <folder> will be added to the media-library.
 Image-Files that were already added before